Last Updated on May 30, 2023

 - Can collect Social Security after a period of time

-- Can sponsor certain relatives for the own green card
+- Can sponsor certain relatives for their own green card

 Types of Green Cards